Tampa Bay Rays at Houston Astros game preview

 BOTTOM LINE

-The Astros are 50-16 on their home turf.
-Houston has slugged .490, good for second in the American League.
-Alex Bregman leads the club with a .566 slugging percentage, including 62 extra-base hits and 32 home runs.
+The Astros are 51-16 on their home turf.
+Houston has hit 226 home runs this season, fourth in the majors.
+Alex Bregman leads the club with 32, averaging one every 14.4 at-bats.

-The Rays are 42-26 on the road.
-Tampa Bay has hit 174 home runs as a team this season.
-Austin Meadows leads them with 23, averaging one every 18.3 at-bats.
+The Rays have gone 42-27 away from home.
+The Tampa Bay pitching staff as a whole has an ERA of 3.71.
+Charlie Morton leads the team with a 3.11 earned run average.
+The Astros won the last meeting 8-6.
+Will Harris earned his fourth victory and Yuli Gurriel went 1-for-3 with a home run and two RBIs for Houston.
+Diego Castillo took his eighth loss for Tampa Bay.

 TOP PERFORMERS

-Michael Brantley leads the Astros with 163 hits and is batting .337.
-Alvarez is 8-for-30 with four doubles, four home runs and 10 RBIs over the last 10 games for Houston.
+Gurriel leads the Astros with 65 extra base hits and is batting .304.
+Bregman is 18-for-40 with five doubles, three home runs and 11 RBIs over the last 10 games for Houston.

-Tommy Pham leads the Rays with 126 hits and is batting .273.
-Meadows is 10-for-41 with four doubles, three home runs and nine RBIs over the last 10 games for Tampa Bay.
+Austin Meadows leads the Rays with 52 extra base hits and is slugging .521.
+Kevin Kiermaier is 6-for-27 with two doubles, a home run and seven RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES